 Can Undocumented Workers Receive Workers’ Compensation in New York?

+In New York, workers injured on the job are entitled to workers’ compensation benefits regardless of their immigration status.
 This means undocumented workers have the right to recover benefits for medical treatment and a percentage of their lost income by filing a claim with their employer’s workers’ compensation carrier.
 Similarly, surviving family members of undocumented workers killed in fatal workplace accidents are entitled to workers’ compensation death benefits.
+To recover workers’ compensation benefits, the following must apply:

 • Your injury or illness is work-related.